AlenChen0216/NDTwin-Website/content/en/docs/NDTwin Installation Manual/NDTwin Tool/Simulation Platform.md

 ```

-### 2.2 Why are these needed?

-* **libssl-dev (OpenSSL):** Critical for the Power Simulator.
-It is used to compute `SHA256` hashes for global all-destination flow rules during recalculation.
-* **boost-process:** Allows the Simulation Server to asynchronously spawn the Power Simulator executable and handle the results.

 ## 3. NFS Configuration

-The Simulation Server must share a file system with the NDT (Network Digital Twin).
+The simulation platform must share a file system with the NDT (Network Digital Twin).

 ### 3.1 Server-Side Setup (On NDT Machine)